SoulSwapFinance/SoulWallet-Extension/README.md

     - Manual change version in main file package.json from x.y.z-nn to x.y.z
     - Update CHANGELOG.md
     - Github Action will auto generate version file of each package.

+## Deployment Order (Levels)
+0. [ √ ] **extension-inject** - A convenience wrapper that allows extension developers to inject their extension for use by any dapp.
+1. **extension-dapp** - A convenience wrapper to work with the injected objects, simplifying data extraction for any dapp that wishes to integrate the extension (or any extension that supports the interface).
+1. **extension-chains** - Definitions for chains that are supported by this extension.
+It contains the bare definitions as well as a stripped-down (call-only) metadata format.
+1. **extension-compat-metamask**: Compitable with metamask